Honoring MLK with Steps to Reform Criminal Justice

 This year, in honor of Martin Luther King Jr. Day, Sabathani will host the MLK Criminal Justice Reform Legislative Preview with the Minnesota Justice Research Center (MNJRC).

 As we all know, Dr. Martin Luther King Jr. lived a life dedicated to fighting injustice.
-Of the many institutional injustices the Civil Rights Movement was dedicated to addressing, mass incarceration is one that persists to this day.
-With this event, we hope to honor his legacy by creating a space for state legislators to not only reflect on the problems and progress of the past but to commit to taking action in the future to transform the criminal legal system in the present.
+While the Civil Rights Movement was dedicated to addressing many institutional injustices, mass incarceration is one that persists to this day.

 At the heart of our upcoming event, state legislators will be invited to reflect on the problems and progress of the past and to commit to taking action to transform the criminal legal system.